ismaelestalayo/uMessenger/README.md

-# uMessenger - Alpha 0.5 version
+# uMessenger - Beta 1.0

 Small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side with a Raspberry for example). **It's important to have userList.txt on the directory where the server is.**

 If you wanna try it yourself you can either:

-- Download the full zip file, and compile it yourself on your favourite IDE.
+- Download the zip of the full repository and compile it yourself on your favourite IDE.

-- Or download the two jar files and run it from the command line.
+- Or download the zip file for being either a server or a client and run the corresponding .jar from the command line.

-_I also uploaded two .cmd files that if placed in the same directory as the .jar files they will open in a new command window (perfect for lazy people like myself)_.
+ _Inside the rar there are .cmd files that executes `java -jar UMessengerClient.jar´ in a new command window (perfect for lazy people like myself)_.

 <p align = "center">
   <img src="https://raw.githubusercontent.com/ismaelestalayo/uMessenger/master/Images/Screenshot.png" width = "60%"/>